77degrees/Delete-All-Google-Photos/README.md

 ## Installation

-### From Chrome Web Store
-1. Visit the Chrome Web Store page for "Delete All Google Photos"
-2. Click "Add to Chrome"
-3. Confirm the installation

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`